 College Basketball Ticket Information

-The Duke Blue Devils have been atop the highest ticket price list for multiple years running.
-In the 2012-13 season, the average price to catch a Blue Devils home game came in at $265.
-After a deep run in the 2013 NCAA Tournament that price nearly doubled the following year keeping Duke on top at $450 a ticket.
-As expected, the traditional blue blood programs make up most of the top ten highest ticket prices in college basketball with the Kansas Jayhawks at $330, Kentucky Wildcats at $253, North Carolina Tar Heels at $111, and Indiana Hosiers at $109.
-Teams usually in the mix for a national title run make up some of the most sought after tickets of the season.
-Once out of the top ten the average college basketball ticket price begins to take hold as seen in stand out teams like Michigan State, Syracuse, Ohio State, and Louisville all showcasing top notch basketball for under $80.
+As expected, the traditional blue blood programs make up most of the top ten highest ticket prices in college basketball with the Kansas Jayhawks median ticket price at $121, Kentucky Wildcats at $94, North Carolina Tar Heels at $94, and Indiana Hosiers at $76.
+Teams usually in the mix for a national title run make up some of the most sought-after tickets of the season.
+Once out of the top ten the average college basketball ticket price begins to take hold as seen in standout teams like Michigan State, Oregon, Xavier, and Wisconsin all showcasing top-notch basketball for under $80.

-The crazed tradition known as March Madness carries a much higher price tag, but as many attendees will tell you, it’s well worth every penny.
-Despite conference changes, the Big East still carries the title of having the most expensive conference tournament ticket at $181, though it did drop from $211 from the previous season.
-With Joel Embiid and Andrew Wiggins bright future leading the Big 12, the conference’s tournament stood in a close second at $167 per ticket.
-The Pac 12 tournament featured a host of top talent in Las Vegas leaving fans with a $156 average price tag.
-Filling in the gaps are the ACC Tournament at $153, SEC Tournament at $144, Big Ten Tournament at $96, and the American at just under $80.
+March Madness carries a much higher price tag, but as many attendees will tell you, it’s well worth every penny.
+The South Regional Tournament carries the title of having the most expensive conference tournament ticket at $515.
+The PAC 12 conference’s tournament stood in a close second at an average $486 per ticket.
+The Big East Tournament dropped from the most expensive conference tournament ticket at $295, though it is still experienced a large increase from last year’s average ticket price at $181.
+Filling in the gaps are the Midwest Regional Tournament at $286 and the West Regional Tournament at just under $275.